cloud-66-internal/help.cloud66.com/_skycap/quickstarts/getting_started.md

 * **A Git repository containing your application code** &mdash; This can be a public or private repo.
 You can use any Git provider like GitHub / BitBucket or use your own privately hosted repo.

->
-If you don't have images or code ready, you can use this [simple "hello world" project](https://github.com/cloud66-samples/helloworld.git) we've supplied on Github.
+<div class="notice"><p>If you don't have images or code ready, you can use this <a href="https://github.com/cloud66-samples/helloworld.git">simple "hello world" project</a> we've supplied on Github.
 (You can also use this project with our next tutorial on Formations.)
+</p></div>

 <h2 id="build-pipeline">What is a Build Pipeline?</h2>